-F5 Distributed Cloud App Infrastructure Protection (AIP) is a behavior based anomaly detection platform, based on telemetry delivered into the platform from various sources, including host and infrastructure.
+F5 Distributed Cloud App Infrastructure Protection (AIP) is a behavior-based anomaly detection platform based on telemetry delivered into the platform from various sources, including your host and your infrastructure.

 |Behavior to Catch||Rule Filter|

-NOTE: If a rule displays alerts for behavior you consider “baseline” or “normal”, you can create a suppression filter to have it no longer report that behavior.
+If a rule displays alerts for behavior you consider baseline or normal, you can create a suppression filter to have it no longer report that behavior.
 The content should match the aggregation fields selected for the alert.
 The aggregation fields define the uniqueness of the alerts.
 See Suppress an Alert for more information.

-1. Severity 1: (Sev 1) the highest elevation of behaviors
+- Severity 1 (Sev 1): The highest elevation of behaviors.

-Use for behaviors and scenarios that should wake you up in the middle of the night.
-Only use for behavior anomalies where an action and remediation runbook exists.
+- Recommended for behaviors and scenarios that should wake you up in the middle of the night.
+Only used for behavior anomalies where an action and remediation runbook exists.

-2. Severity 2: (Sev 2) the second highest elevation of behaviors
+- Severity 2 (Sev 2): The second highest elevation of behaviors.

-Behaviors that you want to monitor & review with stakeholders to improve over time.
+- Recommended for behaviors you want to monitor and review with stakeholders to improve over time.

-- Select an alert to review the alert details
+- Select an alert to review its alert details

 - Suppress an alert